DediGadot/PatchBatch/README.md

 `python patchbatch.py <img1_filename> <img2_filename> <model_name> <output_path> [optional -bidi]`

 Currently supported models:
-* KITTI2012_CENTSD
+* KITTI2012_CENTSD_ACCURATE
-* KITTI2015_CENTSD
+* KITTI2015_CENTSD_ACCURATE

 If the output_path does not exist, it will be created.
 In it will be placed the following:
-* flow_and_cost.pickle - a <h,w,3> numpy array with channel 0,1,2 being U, V, valid flag components of the flow field and a <h,w> numpy array containing the matching cost per match.
+* flow_and_cost.pickle -
+..* A <h,w,3> numpy array with channel 0,1,2 being U, V, valid flag components of the flow field ..* A <h,w> numpy array containing the matching cost per match.
 If the `-bidi` flag is invoked, the code will compute 2 flow fields: img1->img2 and img2->img1 and will mark as 'invalid' all correspondences with inconsistent matchings (i.e. >1 pixels apart).
-* descs.pickle - a list with two <h,w,#d> numpy arrays, the first contains descriptors per each pixel of img1, and the second the same for img2.
+* descs.pickle -
+..* a list with two <h,w,#d> numpy arrays, the first contains descriptors per each pixel of img1, and the second the same for img2.